tchayen/baked-room/writeup/README.md

 ## Baking light

 Baking light is possible using `Cycles` engine.
-The idea is to capture ray traced light in the textures and use them later to achieve amazing offline-quality lighting with the cost of rendering just the textured meshes.
+The idea is to capture ray traced light in the textures and use them later to achieve amazing offline-quality lighting with the cost of rendering just the textured meshes (which is much less demanding on GPU).

-Some people like to keep different diffuse (the colors) and lightmap textures, but I used the `Combined` setting and included everything in one.
-It also allowed me to remove all materials as they served no purpose after baking light effects into textures.
+Some people like to keep different diffuse (the colors) and lightmap (how different surfaces are lit) textures, but I used the `Combined` setting and included everything in one.
+It also allowed me to remove all materials as they served no purpose after baking.

 ### UVs

-In order to do the baking, set each material's UV maps in the following way (default one is rendered, a new, `Bake`, is selected):
+In order to do the baking, I set each material's UV maps in the following way (default one is rendered, a new, `Bake`, is selected):

 ![UV setup](uv-maps.png)

+This was very tedious and repetitive work to go through all objects like this and I am looking forward to automating it with some plugin in the future.

 ### Shaders

 Create a new image (for example in the UV editor mode) of size `4096x4096` with no alpha.
 In shader editor add a new `Image Texture` pointing to that image.
 Apply for each material.
+Make sure that the texture node is active by pressing it (white border).

 ![Shader nodes setup](shaders.png)

-Select all meshes from the _meshes_ collection (refer to number _4_ in the list above), go to edit mode, unwrap the mesh.
+Select all relevant meshes (I use a helper collection for this as in 4. in the list above), go to edit mode, unwrap the mesh.

-I used [UVPackmaster 2](https://gumroad.com/l/uvpackmaster2) for extra quality of the UV map but that can be skipped.
+I used [UVPackmaster 2](https://gumroad.com/l/uvpackmaster2) for extra quality of the UV map packing but that should not be necessary.

 ### Test run

-Most important time and frustration saving tip I can give based on my experience is to do a test run of the baking.
+Most important tip for saving time and avoiding frustration I can give based on my experience is to do a test run of the baking.
 This is a very wild and unintuitive (at least in the beginning) procedure and sometimes required unexplained restarts of Blender for some things to start working.

 Also test run is the place to find out about all issues in the meshes and the moment when incorrect normals show up as black texture parts.